Does car insurance cover repairs for your vehicle?

 "The typical cost of the windshield replacement with the recalibration process begins near $800, often surpassing $1,000," Cardi says.

-Windshield replacement or repair is covered by comprehensive insurance.
+Windshield replacement or repair is covered by comprehensive insurance unless the damage was caused by a collision.
 The details vary by the insurance company, but most insurers allow you to have your windshield replaced once a year for a small deductible, or, in some cases, no deductible.

 There are three states where the law requires windshield replacement to be covered with no out-of-pocket expense for drivers who carry comprehensive insurance coverage, Cardi says.